jannatulhashi/predicting_non-bankrupt_companies/README.md

 To navigate this imbalance, we experimented with various machine-learning approaches.
 Each comes with its own merits and limitations.
 Through comparative analysis, our objective is to enhance the breadth of our understanding and fortify prediction reliability.

 Additionally, our analytical strategy integrates **PySpark SQL**, optimizing scalability and efficiency in data exploration.
-This ensures a deeper grasp of prevailing trends and nuances, offering insights that not only corroborate the model's outputs but can also inform subsequent refinements.
+This ensures a deeper grasp of prevailing trends and nuances, offering insights that not only uphold the model's outputs but can also inform subsequent refinements.

 ## Different Machine Learning Models: